Ioannis Ipitis: World War I

-Turkish War of Independence
+Greco Turkish War of 1919-1922

 After the end of the First World War and under the mandate of the Entente, the Greek army landed on the western coast of Asia Minor.
 In the subsequent Second Greco-Turkish War, the Greek fleet had no real enemy at sea and limited itself to supporting the landing of troops, patrolling and inspecting foreign merchant ships in the Aegean Sea and several Turkish ports.
 The November 1920 elections were held by the monarchist People's Party under the slogan "We will bring our guys home."
 Having received the support of the then significant Muslim population, the monarchists won the elections.
 The victory of the monarchists dealt an unexpected and terrible blow to the foreign policy positions of Greece and became a fatal event for the Greek population of Asia Minor.
 The allies warned that if the Germanophile Konstantínos I returned to Greece, they would stop financial aid and freeze loans.

 The return of Konstantínos to the country freed the allies from their obligations towards Greece.
 Winston Churchill, in his work The Aftermath: 1918–1922 (pp. 387–388), wrote:

 Finding no solution to the problem with the Greek population of the west of Asia Minor, the new government continued the war.

 Rear Admiral I. Ipitis, being a monarchist, was appointed chief of the general staff of the fleet.
-Ipitis remained in this post until April 26, 1921, after which he assumed command of the Second Fleet Squadron, based in Constantinople.
+Ipitis remained in this post until 26 April 1921, after which he assumed command of the Second Fleet Squadron, based in Constantinople.